 However, the buyer Leon Black- Apollo Global Management, investment and investments- seems to be one of the art collectors with a feeling for responsibility for society, and he showed the picture from the Museum of Modern Art in New York City from October 24, 2012 to April 29, 2013.

-4. "The scream" , Edvard Munch, 1910, tempera on cardboard, 83 × 66 cm, hangs today in the Munch Museum Oslo.
-With this scream, the eyes are large and empty, the mouth is small and slightly inclined to the left, the two people in the background move away from the screaming.
+4. “The Scream” , Edvard Munch, 1910, tempera on cardboard, 83 × 66 cm, now hangs in the Munch Museum in Oslo.
+In this scream, the eyes are large and empty, the mouth is small and slightly tilted to the left, and the two people in the background are moving away from the screamer.

 These are the four known variations of the scream in painting form, only four pictures from Munch's so -called life frieze, a whole series of pictures with the subjects of fear, love and death.